trustedanalytics/atk/doc/source/ds_pycharm.rst

 -   |PACKAGE| Python REST Client and required dependencies.
 -   `PyCharm <http://www.jetbrains.com/pycharm/>`_.

-The |PACKAGE| should work with any version of PyCharm but these instructions were tested with PyCharm Community Edition 3.4.1.
+|PACKAGE| should work with any version of PyCharm but these instructions were
+tested with PyCharm Community Edition 3.4.1.

 -----